top of page

 Prolapse refers to movement of the organs in the body, which can include the bladder, uterus or colon, down toward the vaginal opening.

-This is very common after childbirth.
-In fact, some experts believe all women will have some degree of prolapse after pushing with coaching to bear down, and/or a vaginal delivery.
+Prolapse is common after childbirth.
+In fact, some experts believe all women will have some degree of vaginal prolapse after pushing with coaching to bear down, and/or a vaginal delivery.
 This often resolves within the first three months postpartum.

 But up to 50% of women will have ongoing symptoms postpartum that will need addressing in order to improve.